Noaaan/MythicMetals/PATCHNOTES.md

 Added new chains!
 These can be crafted from a selection of metals and nuggets.
 Added a new material: Hallowed.
 Made from the hallowed ores (adamantite, mythril and orichalcum).
 Unembedded PigLib.
 You will now have to install it manually, to prevent version issues.
+Added a new library: EnchantGiver.
+This lets me add innate enchantments to aquarium and prometheum.
+They can be overridden with higher enchantments, but will not disappear even if a grindstone is used.
 Added experimental BYG, Terrestria and Traverse support!
 You will now find biome specific ores such as Starrite in their biomes.
-Adjusted many of the textures of the mod, as well as adding some new models (Thanks you to DH for a lot of the textures, and thank you to Temreno for the armor item models!)
+Adjusted many of the textures of the mod, as well as adding some new models.
+Thank you to:
-Added innate enchantments to aquarium and prometheum.
-They can be overridden with higher enchantments, and will not disappear even when a grindstone is used.
+* DH(LordDeatHunter), for a lot of the re-colours and animated textures.
+* Temreno, for the new armour and tool models.
+* Tector, for the new ore and ingot textures.

 Balancing changes:
 * Quicksilver now has a higher mining level